Monday, October 2, 2023

 For more information on how to properly dispose of HHW and unused, unwanted, or expired medications click here.

 Rain barrels and rain gardens are important stormwater training tools that allow residents to reuse stormwater to water their plants and reduce stormwater runoff into the community’s sanitary and storm sewers.
 To encourage the installation of rain barrels and rain gardens, the Greater Elkhart County Stormwater Partnership offers an incentive program where eligible homeowners can receive up to $250 towards the planting of native rain garden plants and/or $50 towards the construction of a rain barrel (maximum of two rain barrels per property).
 To be eligible to receive the reimbursement, participants must live in the Cities of Elkhart or Goshen, the Town of Bristol, or the unincorporated areas of Elkhart County and must attend a short evening class hosted by the Elkhart County Soil and Water Conservation District (SWCD).
 To obtain more information about this program, rain gardens, and rain barrels click on the appropriate link.

-The Stormwater Partnership develops and publishes bi-annual stormwater calendars containing educational information on many different themes like watersheds, trees and stormwater, household hazardous waste and medication disposal, and many more.
+The Stormwater Partnership develops and publishes bi-annual stormwater calendars containing educational information on many different themes like watersheds, trees and stormwater, agricultural best management practices, pollinators, and much more.
 These calendars are distributed freely throughout the community and the Stormwater Partnership is happy to announce the 2022-2023 Calendar is now available free to the public at City offices and local businesses throughout the City.
 The theme this year is "Building Water Quality."

 If you are interested in learning more about stormwater and topics of concern make sure to check out the monthly Stormwater Toolbox Newsletter.
 The Stormwater Department is always interested in suggestions on topics or issues you might like to know more about and you can email Jason Kauffman with suggestions.